 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Always check error return codes on operating system command, library provided or language thread activation mechanisms.
+— Always check error return codes on operating system command, library provided or language thread activation mechanisms before processing any other parameters or attempting to access any activated threads;

-— Use static analysis tools to verify that return codes are checked.
+— Use static analysis tools to verify that return codes are checked;

-— When functions return error values, check the error return values before processing any other returned data.

-— Handle errors and exceptions that occur on activation.
+— Handle errors and exceptions that occur on activation;

-— Create explicit synchronization protocols, to ensure that all activations have occurred before beginning the parallel algorithm, if not provided by the language or by the threading subsystem.
+— Create explicit synchronization protocols, to ensure that all activations have occurred before beginning the parallel algorithm, if not provided by the language or by the threading subsystem;

-— Use programming language provided features or thread-library provided features that couple the activated thread with the activating thread to detect activation errors so that errors can be reported and recovery made.
+— Use programming language provided features or thread-library provided features that couple the activated thread with the activating thread to detect activation errors so that errors can be reported and recovery made;

-— Use static activation in preference to dynamic activation so that static analysis can guarantee correct activation of threads.
+— Use static thread activation in preference to dynamic thread activation so that static analysis can guarantee correct activation of threads.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider:

 — Including automatic synchronization of thread initiation as part of the concurrency model.